SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM

 North Dakota participant snapshot:

-* almost 33% are families with elderly or disabled members.
+• more than 30% are families with elderly or disabled members.

 The Great Plains Food Bank has joined in the nationwide effort to assist eligible citizens to claim this valuable nutrition assistance by offering SNAP Outreach to: